rust-lang/nomicon/src/lifetimes.md

 correct with respect to Rust's *true* semantics are rejected because lifetimes are too dumb.

-# Inter-procedural Borrow Checking of Function Arguments
+# Inter-procedural Borrow Checking

+Earlier we discussed lifetime constraints within a single function.
+Now let's talk about the constraints *between* functions.
 Consider the following program:

 ```rust
 fn main() {